saararautiainen/pokemon-game/README.md

 ## Download and Run

-This repository includes the Mac and Windows applications to run the game.
-Alternatively, follow these simple steps:
+To play the game, follow these simple steps:

 1. **Download Processing**: If you haven't already, download and install Processing from [Processing website](https://processing.org/download/).